 The C64’s custom chips, the VIC-II and the SID, were responsible for its impressive graphical and audio capabilities.
 The VIC-II allowed for hardware sprites, smooth scrolling, and raster interrupts, which enabled developers to create advanced graphical effects.
 The SID chip was a versatile sound synthesizer that could produce a wide range of audio effects and melodies.

-Many C64 programmers relied on assembly language to create high-performance software that could take full advantage of the platform’s capabilities.
-By writing code directly in the C64’s native machine language, developers could optimize their programs for speed and efficiency, which was crucial given the limited resources of the system.
+Many C64 programmers relied on assembly language to create high-performance software that could fully exploit the platform’s capabilities.
+By writing code directly in the C64’s native machine language, developers could optimize their programs for speed and efficiency, which was crucial given the system’s limited resources.

-The Commodore 1541 disk drive, which was commonly used with the C64, was notoriously slow.
-This was due to a combination of factors, including the use of a serial bus for data transfer and the overhead of the Commodore DOS.
+The Commodore 1541 disk drive, commonly used with the C64, was notoriously slow.
+This was due to a combination of factors, including using a serial bus for data transfer and the overhead of the Commodore DOS.
 Many programmers developed custom loaders and other techniques to speed up disk access, improving the user experience for games and applications that relied on frequent disk access.

 Trivia